 - Gains related to foreign exchange differences apart from gains deriving from trading in foreign currencies or related rights and derivatives;

-Tax deductions include expenses that incurred wholly and exclusively for generating business income and supported by receipts, invoices or other relevant documents.
+Tax deductions include expenses that are incurred wholly and exclusively for generating business income and are supported by receipts, invoices or other relevant documents.
 Note that tax deductions include also the following types of expenditures:

 |TYPE OF EXPENSE||EXEMPTION|